pradnyapagale7654/Hope-Food-Management-System/README.md

 A full-stack food donation and food-waste-reduction platform that connects people with surplus food (Donors) to people who need it (Receivers), with Volunteers to help coordinate pickup/transport.
 Built with the MERN stack and real-time chat.

-📖 About the Project
+## 📖 About the Project

 Every day, usable food goes to waste while others go hungry.
-Hope bridges that gap by letting donors quickly list surplus food — with quantity, category, expiry, and location — and letting nearby receivers browse and claim it.
-Once claimed, a donor and receiver can chat in real time to coordinate handoff, and afterward rate each other to build trust in the community.
+**Hope** bridges that gap by enabling donors to quickly list surplus food — with details like quantity, category, expiry, and location — and allowing nearby receivers to browse and claim it.

+Once claimed, donors and receivers can **chat in real time** to coordinate handoff, and afterward **rate each other** to build trust within the community.

 ## ✨ Key Features